 Anti-Declawing Handbook for Cat Lovers

 Good news!
-We are getting closer every day to stopping declawing!
-To help cat lovers and animal advocates understand the truth about declawing that so many veterinarians lie about, Dr. Jean has written a detailed, fully-referenced e-book called the Cat Lover's Anti-Declawing Handbook, updated for 2024.
+We are getting closer every day to stopping declawing everywhere, forever!
+To help cat lovers and animal advocates understand the truth about declawing that so many veterinarians lie about, Dr. Jean has written a detailed, fully-referenced e-book called the Cat Lover's Anti-Declawing Handbook, updated in 2024 (I'm working on a revision now to include the full legal ban just enacted in the State of California!).
 Click here to download the free PDF Please download freely, and send to anyone who needs it.
-Give it to your veterinarian; send it to your legislators!
-The file is only 2.5 MB, so it should be accepted by all email systems.
-We want pro-declawing ...
+Give it to your veterinarian; send it ...

 What Cats Should Eat